 The best time to buy a Medigap policy is during your Medigap Open Enrollment Period.
-This 6-month period begins on the first day of the month in which you're 65 or older and have Part B. During this time, you can buy any Medigap policy sold in your state and the insurance company can't deny you because of pre-existing health problems.
+This 6-month period begins on the first day of the month in which you're 65 or older and have Part B. (Some states have additional Open Enrollment Periods.)
+During this time, you can buy any Medigap policy sold in your state and the insurance company can't deny you because of preexisting health problems.

 After the Medigap Open Enrollment Period, you may not be able to buy a Medigap policy, or it may cost more.

 If you're under 65, you might not be able to buy the Medigap policy you want, or any Medigap policy, until you turn 65.
 If you're able to buy one when you're under 65, it may cost more.

-Visit Medicare.gov to learn more and compare Medigap policies in your area, or call 1-800-MEDICARE (1-800-633-4227).
-TTY users can call 1-877-486-2048.
+Visit Medicare.gov/plan-compare to learn more and compare Medigap policies in your area, or call 1-800-MEDICARE.